WICG/digital-goods/security-privacy-self-review.md

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-The API involves an already-authenticated user and their purchases from that origin, but doesn't expose any other information about the user.
-No information is persisted.
+The API involves a user that is already-authenticated with the user agent, and their purchases from a specific origin, but doesn't expose any new information about the user.
+If the user makes a purchase from an origin, the information about that purchase may be queryable later by the origin.

+However, if the user makes a purchase and later signs out of (or clears data for) the origin while remaining authenticated with the user agent, that purchase information may still be retrievable, making the user identifiable.
+Implementors should carefully consider what information is exposed.

 ## 2.4 How does this specification deal with sensitive information?